- Rate Movie[Total: 63 Average: 1.2]

 –Screenwriter Guinevere Turner

 Uwe Boll cemented his place in the legendary halls of bad filmmakers, after helming two video game adaptations that scraped through the bottom of the barrel — House of the Dead and Alone In The Dark and he continued his Ed Wood quality streak with Bloodrayne.
 Boll raised $47 million in 2004 for a private film fund, 3rd Boll KG, which under a now defunct (and illegal) German tax shelter loophole, allowed wealthy individuals to invest for a huge tax write off and the fund paid for this picture.
-BloodRayne cost $25 million to produce.
+The budget for BloodRayne was $25 million.

 A newly formed distribution company from Billy Zane (who also had a supporting role in Bloodrayne) and James Schramm called Romar Entertainment brokered a deal with Boll to distribute in the US.
 ‘Filmmaker Uwe Boll’ + ‘distributor Billy Zane’, what could possibly go wrong?
 Boll raised $20 million of the $22 million P&A costs for Romar and the pic was dated for January 6.
 Boll and Romar had an agreement to book Bloodrayne wide in about 2,000 theaters and Romar claimed to have secured 1,915 theaters.
 Romar completely botched the release, sending out hundreds of film prints to theaters that they never closed a deal with.
 After suing Romar, Boll said, “I cannot say that [Bloodrayne] was a big success in the movie theatres.
 I tried it with a new theatrical distribution company, and they were not able to lock in all the theatres – that was the biggest problem we had.
 We were scheduled to go out on 2000 screens, and then we came out on 930 screens, and only shitty screens, so it didn’t work out.”